shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_9/README.md

     You will get "permission denied"<br/>

     In this case we need PEM file instead of .ppk file.
-Means I need to transfer PEM file to Bastion Server using Winscp.<br/>
+Means you need to transfer PEM file to Bastion Server using Winscp or any file transfer application.<br/>

     Open Winscp and copy public IP of bastion server.Connect to baston server and transfer PEM file.<br/>